mithril-security/blindai/client/README.md

     simulation=False
 )

-#Upload the model to the server
+#Send the data and run the inference
 response = client.run_model(inputs)
 ```